-The securitisation transaction described in this prospectus is intended to qualify as a simple, transparent and standardised securitisation, or an "STS securitisation" within the meaning of Article 18 of Regulation (EU) 2017/2402 of the European Parliament and of the Council of 12 December 2017 laying down common rules on securitisation and creating a European framework for simple, transparent and standardised securitisation and amending Directives 2009/65/EC, 2009/38/EC, 2011/61/EU and Regulations (EC) No.1060/2009 and (EU) No. 648/2012, or the "Securitisation Regulation" and will be notified prior to the closing date by the seller, as originator, to be included in the register published by ESMA referred to in Article 27(5) of the Securitisation Regulation.
+The securitisation transaction described in this prospectus is intended to qualify as a simple, transparent and standardised securitisation, or an "STS securitisation" within the meaning of Article 18 of Regulation (EU) 2017/2402 of the European Parliament and of the Council of 12 December 2017 laying down common rules on securitisation and creating a European framework for simple, transparent and standardised securitisation and amending Directives 2009/65/EC, 2009/38/EC, 2011/61/EU and Regulations (EC) No.1060/2009 and (EU) No. 648/2012, or the "Securitisation Regulation".
+The seller, as originator, will submit an STS notification to ESMA in accordance with Article 27 of the Securitisation Regulation on the closing date, pursuant to which compliance with the requirements of Articles 19 to 22 of the Securitisation will be notified with the intention that the securitisation described in this prospectus is included in the list administered by ESMA within the meaning of Article 27(5) of the Securitisation Regulation.
+The STS notification will be available for download on the website of ESMA.
+The Commission Delegated Regulation supplementing Regulation (EU) 2017/2402 of 12 December 2017 and laying down regulatory technical standards specifying the information to be provided in accordance with the STS notification requirements with associated annexes entered into force on 23 September 2020.